 Bump Attractor Model.
 The decrease in spatial selectivity of individual neurons we observed under NB stimulation results in more neurons across the population being excited after the presentation of any visual stimulus.
-If we consider the activity of excited neurons forming a bump of activity in the network, then effects of NB stimulation can be conceptualized as broadening of this bump in the population of prefrontal neurons which is thought to act as an attractor network during working memory (Compte et al., 2000; Inagaki et al., 2019).
+If we consider the activity of excited neurons forming a bump of activity in the network, then effects of NB stimulation can be conceptualized as broadening of this bump in the population of prefrontal neurons (Fig. 6A, C vs. 5B, D), which is thought to act as an attractor network during working memory (Compte et al., 2000; Inagaki et al., 2019).
 A bump attractor model that relies on excitation between similarly tuned neurons to maintain stimulus-selective, persistent spiking even after the stimulus is no longer present, captures many of the properties of working memory behavior (Barbosa et al., 2020; Wimmer et al., 2014).
 The model makes interesting predictions for behavioral performance under different combinations of remembered visual stimulus and distractor, of remember-first and remember-second conditions , and under bump broadening elicited by a general increase in network excitability (simulating the NB stimulation “ON” condition; see also Supplemental Information).
-A broader bump leads to a more stable bump attractor, less sensitive to noise fluctuations in the network, thus leading to more accurate read-outs at the end of the delay.
-An exception to this pattern of behavioral enhancement in “ON” simulations involves placed near the peak of the initial bump in the remember-first condition (Fig. ).
-Under such a scenario, the model predicts that it is more likely that the broader bumps of activity corresponding to the visual stimuli will “merge”, resulting in more errors at the end of the delay period (Fig. ).
-Indeed, as noted above, in the remember-first condition, NB stimulation improved monkey performance in the conditions involving distant distractors (Fig. ), however NB stimulation markedly decreased performance for visual stimuli appearing at adjacent locations, with excess errors directed to the location of the distractor (two-tailed t-test, t66=2.83, p=0.006).
+A broader bump implies decreased selectivity of individual units, and in fact units in the broader-bump network exhibited lower ROC values, as did real neurons (Fig. S10A).
+Yet, such a network leads to a more stable bump attractor, less sensitive to noise fluctuations in the network, thus leading to more accurate read-outs at the end of the delay.
+An exception to this pattern of behavioral enhancement in “ON” simulations involves distractors placed near the peak of the initial bump in the remember-first condition (Fig. 6B).
+Under such a scenario, the model predicts that it is more likely that the broader bumps of activity corresponding to the visual stimuli will “merge”, resulting in more errors at the end of the delay period (Fig. 6I).
+Indeed, as noted above, in the remember-first condition, NB stimulation improved monkey performance in the conditions involving distant distractors (Fig. 6O), however NB stimulation markedly decreased performance for visual stimuli appearing at adjacent locations, with excess errors directed to the location of the distractor (two-tailed t-test, t66=2.83, p=0.006).
 Importantly, this pattern of responses was observed only for the remember-first condition.
-In the remember-second condition, NB stimulation did not degrade monkey performance for a second visual stimulus appearing at a close distance to the initial distractor (45° condition in Fig. ), consistent with the network simulations (Fig. ).
-In addition, we tested the network prediction that in the far-distractor conditions broader bumps generate more stable bump attractors and lower behavioral variability by testing the distribution of angular deviation from the mean endpoint of monkey saccades in correct trials with far distractors.
-As predicted by the network, this distribution was subtly but significantly narrower under NB stimulation than in the control condition, both in the remember-first (Fig. ,Q, Kuiper two-sample test, p=0.01) and in the remember-second conditions (Fig. ,T, p=0.001).
+In the remember-second condition, NB stimulation did not degrade monkey performance for a second visual stimulus appearing at a close distance to the initial distractor (45° condition in Fig. 6R), consistent with the network simulations (Fig. 6L).
+In addition, we tested the network prediction that in the far-distractor conditions broader bumps generate more stable bump attractors and lower behavioral variability (Fig. 6J,K,M,N) by testing the distribution of angular deviation from the mean endpoint of monkey saccades in correct trials with far distractors.
+As predicted by the network, this distribution was subtly but significantly narrower under NB stimulation than in the control condition, both in the remember-first (Fig. 6P,Q, Kuiper two-sample test, p=0.01) and in the remember-second conditions (Fig. 6S,T, p=0.001).